GillesFischerSorbonne/telofinder/doc/index.rst

 Telofinder
 ###########################

 A python package to determine the location and the size of telomeric repeats (both terminal and internal) from genome assemblies.
+This version of the program only works for yeast genomes (telomere sequence TG\ :sub:`1-3`\)

 Telomere detection is based on calculation in a 20 bp sliding window of the following two metrics:
     - DNA sequence entropy < entropy_threshold (default=0.8)